OpenSpace/OpenSpace-Docs/profiles/default/index.md

 :::::

 :::::{grid-item}
-In contrast to these planets, Pluto is inclined 17&deg; to this plane, clearly demonstrating it's different from the planets.
+In contrast to the eight planets, Pluto is inclined 17&deg; to this plane, clearly demonstrating it's different.
 When viewed from above the plane, you can see that the trajectory of Pluto is interior to Neptune's orbit for a portion of its 248-year journey around the Sun.

 Once we discovered Kuiper Belt objects in 1992---small, rock-ice worlds beyond Neptune---astronomers understood that Pluto resembles these objects, and belongs with its Kuiper Belt brethren.
 Pluto is now one of a many [dwarf planets](/content/solar-system/dwarf-planets/index) in the Solar System, and one of over 2,000 known objects orbiting in the Kuiper Belt.
 :::::